 96% of our employers agree that training reflects up-to-date practice in industry.

-The Apprenticeship programme allows people to be given practical training that is relevant to your business.
-The programme combines on and off the job learning so that:
+The Apprenticeship offers practical training that is relevant to your business.
+An Apprenticeship combines on and off the job learning so that:

 - The apprentice is working for you whilst they learn.